 3. Best Dairy-Free: PlantFusion Complete Plant Based Protein Powder

-The protein powder helps in muscle mass growth.
+This popular protein powder helps in muscle mass growth.
 It is entirely plant-based and offers 21g of protein per serving with a low-calorie count.
-Check out this video to learn more about this protein powder.
+Check out the video from this reviewer to learn more about this non-dairy protein powder for teens.

 - No added sugar